-We also make ALISS[®] available to our independent agents that use the software as a service remotely from their locations.
-We believe that ALISS[®] provides a comprehensive package of operational features that help our distributors increase their productivity and grow their businesses.
-We continue to invest in updates and efficiencies to this program.
+Our independent agents continue to use our patented Automated Life Insurance Sales System, or ALISS®, as a service remotely from their locations.
+ALISS® is made up of several functional models that provide much of the same functionality as the Applicant and Prospect System, including consumer relationship management.
+We believe that ALISS® provides a comprehensive package of operational features that help our distributors increase their productivity and grow their businesses.